Olympus E-PL2 vs E-PL9

 It is notable that the E-PL9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-PL2 does not offer wifi capability.
+In contrast, the E-PL2 does not provide wifi capability.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-PL2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL2 was succeeded by the Olympus E-PL3.
+Both the E-PL2 and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The E-PL2 was replaced by the Olympus E-PL3, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.